Resistance (2020 film): Plot

-Marcel and Emma also move to Lyon, with Alain, who narrowly evades capture during a Nazi sweep of Lyon's train station.
-Marcel helps Alain escape by burning a German soldier.
-Emma and Mila, her sister, are less fortunate.
-Captured during another Gestapo roundup, Barbie tortures Mila to death while extracting information from Emma about the resistance.
-Emma survives by collaboration but later attempts suicide-by-train.
-Marceau saves her and they resolve to help Jewish children escape to Switzerland.
+Marcel and Emma also move to Lyon to continue their work with the Resistance, along with Marcel's brother Alain, and Emma's sister Mila.
+Alain narrowly evades capture during a Nazi sweep of Lyon's train station, and Marcel helps him escape by burning a German soldier.
+Emma and Mila are less fortunate.
+Captured during a subsequent Gestapo roundup, Barbie tortures Mila to death while extracting information from Emma about the Resistance.
+Emma survives by collaboration, but later attempts suicide.
+Marceau saves her, and they resolve to help Jewish children escape to Switzerland.

-Pretending their Scout troop is hiking, Marcel and Emma, accompanied by Alain plus a dozen children including Elsbeth, travel by SNCF train to the French Alps.
-Barbie and SS troops patrol the last train station before the Franco-Swiss border, forcing the petrified Emma into hiding as they search the train.
-Barbie fails to discover Emma or the children's true ambition to reach Switzerland.
-Marcel and Emma continue their journey towards Switzerland with the children.
+Pretending their Scout troop is on a hiking trip, Marcel, Emma, and Alain escort a dozen children, including Elsbeth, to the French Alps by SNCF train.
+Barbie and his SS troops patrol the last station before the Franco-Swiss border, forcing the petrified Emma into hiding as they search the train.
+Despite his intense questioning of Marcel, who poses as a collaborator, Barbie fails both to discover Emma and the group's true ambition to reach Switzerland.
+Relieved, Marcel, Emma, and the children continue their journey towards the border.

-Barbie's SS meanwhile learn from a tortured priest the children are escaping Jews.
-Barbie, angry at his mistake, mobilises SS troops to pursue Marceau and the children into the icy forests of the Swiss border.
+Meanwhile, Barbie's SS learn from a tortured priest that the children are indeed escaping Jews.
+Barbie, angry at his mistake, mobilises SS troops to pursue the group into the icy forests of the Swiss border.
 Barbie gets close enough to discharge his handgun, mortally wounding Emma, but cannot prevent their escape.
-Marcel is devastated at Emma's death but comforted the children reach Switzerland.
+Marcel is devastated at Emma's death, but he and the children reach Switzerland.

 The film closes in 1945 at Nuremberg, Germany.
-Marceau is now a Liaison Officer with the United States Army, also an actor, entertaining troops of the American occupation of Germany.
+Marceau is now a Liaison Officer with the United States Army, continuing his work as an actor and entertaining troops of the American occupation of Germany.
 Introduced by General George S. Patton, troops learn that Marceau crossed the Alps many times to save hundreds of children, mostly orphans, and indirectly saved thousands more children.
-Patton lauds an "incredible story... of one of those unique human beings that makes your sacrifices and your heroism completely worth it."
 The film closes with an evocative mime by Marceau in his famous white face and blue and white shirt.
-It ends with a series of "where are they now" captions that neglects saying that Barbi escaped to Bolivia aided by US intelligence.